Weimaraner

 โšกPersonality

-Weimaraners are known for being steady, aloof, stubborn, energetic, alert, and intelligent, powerful, fast.
+Weimaraners are known for being steady, aloof, stubborn, energetic, alert, and intelligent, powerful, affectionate.
 As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 ๐ŸกDaily Life